Splutox/osticket-prereqs/README.md

 </p>
 <p>

-<p align="center"><strong>Right click the file that you just changed and click "properties", another tab will open, click "security" at the top, then click "advanced"
+<p align="center"><strong> Right-click the file that you just changed and click "properties", another tab will open, click "security" at the top, then click "advanced"
 </p>
 <br />